-20 May The first registration of the new Norwegian LN-Register was assigned to the Lockheed Model 5 Vega, ex N-41
+The first registration of the new Norwegian LN-Register was assigned to the Lockheed Model 5 Vega, ex N-41 (c/n 34).

-(c/n 34).
 The first registration allotted was LN-ABD.
 The aircraft was painted red.

-June The polar vessel 'Polarbjørnen' sailed from Oslo to Frederikstad to pick up the Lockheed Model 5 Vega (LN-

-ABD, c/n 34) and the Simmonds Spartan I (LN-ABG, c/n 35).
-They were to be used during the Greenland airfield.
-He would continue his flight through Norway, but no additional information found.
+The polar vessel 'Polarbjørnen' sailed from Oslo to Frederikstad to pick up the Lockheed Model 5 Vega (LN-ABD, c/n 34) and the Simmonds Spartan I (LN-ABG, c/n 35).
+They were to be used during the Greenland Expedition.